aduffy70/LabNotes/_posts/2022/2022-06-13-Testing-ADMIXTURE-vs-STRUCTURE.md

 ![STRUCTURE vs ADMIXTURE with varying admixture and missing data][image1]

-In the image above, gray= magni and orange = diabolicum.
+In the image above, gray=magni and orange=diabolicum.

-With low missing data, both programs correctly identified high and low admixture with little uncertainty.
+  * With low missing data, both programs correctly identified high and low admixture with little uncertainty.

-With high missing data, both programs called the 50% admixed sample diabolicum and the range of uncertainty does NOT include the correct admixture.
+  * With high missing data, both programs called the 50% admixed sample mostly diabolicum, and the range of uncertainty does NOT include the correct admixture.

-With high missing data, ADMIXTURE called the 90% magni:10% diabolicum sample 100% magni, but with uncertainty that includes the true value.
+  * With high missing data, ADMIXTURE called the 90% magni:10% diabolicum sample 100% magni, but with uncertainty that includes the true value.
 STRUCTURE correctly identified it as 90% magni but with uncertainty that includes everything from 100% magni to 50:50 admixture.

-With high missing data, ADMIXTURE called the 100% diabolicum as 100% diabolicum with little uncertainty.
+  * With high missing data, ADMIXTURE called the 100% diabolicum as 100% diabolicum with little uncertainty.
 STRUCTURE called it >95% diabolicum with uncertainty ranging from 0-10% magni admixture.
 For the 100% magni, ADMIXTURE correctly called it 100% magni, but with uncertainty from 0-10% admixture.
 STRUCTURE called it as ~5% admixed with high uncertainty.

 # Conclusions

-With low missing data, either program correctly identified both high (50%) and low (10%) levels of admixture.
-With high missing data, neither program can be relied upon to correctly identify admixed samples.
-ADMIXTURE is more likely to correctly identify non-admixed samples but will also call samples with low admixture as not admixed.
+  * With low missing data, either program correctly identified both high (50%) and low (10%) levels of admixture.
+  * With high missing data, neither program can be relied upon to correctly identify admixed samples.
+  * ADMIXTURE is more likely to correctly identify non-admixed samples but will also call samples with low admixture as not admixed.
 Structure sometimes identifies admixture where there is none.
-In most cases, the uncertainty from each program at least included the correct admixture value, but both programs completely failed to identify the 50% admixed sample with high missing data.
+  * In most cases, the uncertainty from each program at least included the correct admixture value, but both programs completely failed to identify the 50% admixed sample with high missing data.

 [image1]: {{site.image_path}}STRUCTURE_vs_ADMIXTURE_test-2022-06-13.png